What is staphylococcal meningitis?

 When staph meningitis is caused by Staphylococcal aureus or Staphylococcal epidermidis bacteria, it’s usually from a surgical procedure.

-Early symptoms of SM are vague and may not be taken seriously because they resemble a cold or flu.
-They grow more serious as the infection worsens.
-Diagnosis requires a positive finding of S. aureus or S. epidermidis bacteria.
-Your doctor may do blood tests and take imaging scans of the brain to aid in diagnosis.
+Early symptoms of staph meningitis are vague.
+They may not be taken seriously because they resemble a cold or flu.
+The symptoms grow more serious as the infection worsens.

-Because the symptoms of SM are common to many other diseases, it can be difficult to use them to diagnose Staphylococcal meningitis.
+Because the symptoms of staph meningitis are common to many other diseases, it can be difficult to diagnose.

 - very low blood pressure

 There are two ways a person can contract staph meningitis:

 - Hospital-acquired transmission means you got the infection while receiving treatment at a hospital or nursing home.